I have a condition, a pleasant one at that, and I call it “House Plant Love.” I’ve had it most of my life. Greenery and nature make me happy.

 It’s across the room from the yellow Bromeliad, and I had the yellow one in this same spot before I got the red one.

 I noticed they were kind of in the dark a while ago so I turned the lamp on low.
 And I may need to do that more.
 I just moved them here the other day.
 So we’ll see.

 These three just got put together in the bedroom for some reason.
 I have two windows in there and I open the blinds during the day to give them light.

-You want some plants in your bedroom, because they’re taking toxins out of the air you breathe.
+You want some plants in your bedroom, in fact in every room, because they’re taking toxins out of the air you breathe.

 Always have holes in the bottom of your pots for drainage.
 I put broken pottery in the bottom to make sure water doesn’t rot the root system.

 Plants are your friends.
-They clear the air.
-Just ask NASA.
+They clean the air.